 Masha was born in Donetsk, Ukraine, and graduated from a music academy, where she specialized in classical piano and vocal performance and sang in a Ukrainian folk ensemble.
 Russian and Ukrainian are her native languages.
 Masha has always been passionate about Slavic folk art, and after moving to the U.S., she studied at The Art Institute International of Minnesota.

-She worked for several years at the City of Lakes Waldorf School as a visiting art instructor and currently runs the Russian Family Weekend programs at Concordia Language Villages’ location in Stillwater, Minn., during the school year.
+She worked for several years at the City of Lakes Waldorf School as a visiting art instructor and currently runs the Russian Family Weekend programs during the school year.
 When she’s not working for Concordia Language Villages, she lives in Seattle, Wash. with her family.